IwunzeGE/aws-bootcamp-cruddur-2023/journal/week4.md

 ![tablesssss](https://user-images.githubusercontent.com/110903886/227934785-84faa1a6-1175-40b5-ad36-1f76b6e49241.png)

-- Create a `db-connect` file in the `backend-flask` dir, make it executable and paste the code below
+- Create a `bin/db-connect` file in the `backend-flask` dir, make it executable and paste the code below

 ```
 #! /usr/bin/bash